Sobeston/zig.guide/website/versioned_docs/version-0.12/02-standard-library/13-iterators.md

 we unpack the error union before the optional, meaning that the work done to get to the next iteration may error.
 Here is an example of doing this with a loop.
-[`cwd`](https://ziglang.org/documentation/master/std/#std;fs.cwd) has to be opened with iterate permissions in order for the directory iterator to work.
+[`cwd`](https://ziglang.org/documentation/master/std/#std;fs.cwd) has to be opened with iterate permissions for the directory iterator to work.

 ```zig
 test "iterator looping" {